-3.3 FIVE-BALL SYSTEM
+3.3 THREE-BALL SYSTEM

-For FIVB, World and Official Competitions, five balls shall be used.
+Where possible, three balls shall be used.
 In this case, six ball retrievers are stationed, one at each corner of the free zone and one behind each referee (Diagram 10).

-VOLLEYBALL CANADA - A three-ball system is recommended in order to speed up the game however, it is not compulsory.
+A three-ball system is recommended in order to speed up the game however, it is not compulsory.